 Learning how to dress business casual can bridge the gap between dressing smart, without going formal all the way.
-Our goal with this detailed business casual guide for men is to give you enough insight so that you know which pieces to coordinate a fully fledged ultimate business casual look.
+Our goal with this detailed business casual guide for men is to give you enough insight so that you know how to coordinate the ultimate business casual look.

 You’ve heard that dressing to the nines can do wonders for your image, your confidence and your sense of self.
 You want to take the plunge, except…you don’t.
 Strutting a suit and adorning it with a tie and cufflinks just isn’t your thing.
 Sure, there must be a middle ground?
 Somewhere between Backstreet Boys 90’s baggy attire and Don Draper in Mad Men.
 Yes, I understand those two should never be used in the same sentence, and the former should never be a benchmark from which to assess your style.
 But let’s live with that frame of reference for this particular business casual guide.